tpm2-software/tpm2-tools/man/tpm2_load.1.md

 It also saves a context file for future interactions with the object.

 **NOTE**: Both private and public portions of the tpm key must be specified.
+The exception to this is if a TSS2-Private-Key formatted PEM object is to be loaded which does not need the public specified.

 # OPTIONS